MikeHorn-git/WAFS/README.md

 Backup your files and your registry before.

 # 🔍 Description
 Windows Anti-Forensics Script (WAFS) written in Powershell aim to make forensics investigations on a windows OS more difficult.
-WAFS allow you to clean/disable certains files, services, registry keys and install some anti-forensics tools to counter forensics analysis with a log feature.
+WAFS allow you to clean/disable certain files, services, registry keys and install some anti-forensics tools to counter forensics analysis with a log feature.

 # 👷 Installation
 ```bash